lexermal/website-weixler-me/blog/K3s Applications/Install ERPNext.md

     enabled: true
     siteName: erp.my-domain-com    # <-- change
     adminPassword: my-password  # <-- change
+#    installApps:
+#    - hrms
+#image:
+#  repository: lexermal/erpnext
+#  tag: 14.35.0
 ```

+Install ERPNext with
 ```
 helm upgrade --install frappe-bench frappe/erpnext -f values.yml -n my-erpnext --create-namespace
 ```
-Wait till all pods are running, then give the application 5 min to initialize.
+Wait till all pods are running and all jobs are finished.
+You can monitor the jobs with ```kubectl get jobs -w -n my-erpnext```

 You can now enter the page via https://erp.my-domain.com

 Username: Administrator

 Password: the one you set in values.yml

 ## (optional) Configure SSO